burakkucukali1/BoilerWebsite/README.md

 ### Features
 <hr>
 This project is a single page  Responsive design which prepared using vector illustrations for the combi brand.
+( This project is a Test Case sent by the company.
+Therefore links are empty.
+Because they are not requested in the test.)

 ### Used